zchen15/SURF/README.md

 Please submit your responses to this exercise preferrably as a jupyter notebook and make sure we can run it.
 As a backup, you can export your jupyter notebook as an html5 webpage.
 Simply include this in your submission file.

 ### Auxiliary info
-If you are feeling inadept at python, you may skip task2 as we do not expect anyone to have background in image analysis.
+You may skip task2 as we do not expect anyone to have background in image analysis.
 Within the repository, we have already provided the time series data in csv format and you may start your analysis from there.

-For those bold enough to accept the challenge or have background in machine learning, we will be impressed if you can write code to do image segmentation with deep neural networks and obtain the time traces.
+However, we will be impressed if you can write code to do image segmentation with deep neural networks and obtain the time traces.
 If you choose this path, we recommend using keras and training with convolutional neural networks.

 Some helpful machine learning resources
 * http://www.yisongyue.com/courses/cs155/2019_winter/